Larry H. Miller: Religion

-Business interests
+Business

 Car dealerships

-Miller partnered with his uncle, Reid Horne, to purchase Toyota of Murray in the Salt Lake City suburb of Murray from Hugh Gardner and his partner for $3.5 million.
-Miller only had $88,000 and was unable to obtain bank financing.
-Horne obtained a loan for $200,000.
-Gardner and his partner accepted three notes for the balance, due in ten years.
-Miller was deeply concerned about the debt burden of his business.
-Miller saw that the dealership was under-performing and believed he could turn it around.
+Miller worked with his uncle, Reid Horne, to acquire Toyota of Murray in the Salt Lake City suburbs from Hugh Gardner and his partner for $3.5 million.
+Miller had only $88,000 and difficulty securing bank financing.
+Horne obtained a loan of $200,000.
+Gardner and his partner agreed to accept three notes for the remaining balance, with a ten-year repayment term.
+Miller was deeply worried about the financial burden of the debt on his business.
+He recognized that the dealership was underperforming and believed he could improve its performance.

 Gardner and his partner defrauded Miller by selling off inventory at-cost to their friends before transferring ownership.
 Miller and Horne had anticipated this and arranged for a shipment of new inventory from Toyota in advance and stored them off-site until closing.
 The dealership re-opened on May 1, 1979, as Larry H. Miller Toyota.
 They sold 172 cars their first month in business.
 The location had only averaged 30 cars per month previously.

 Four months after acquiring his first location, Miller got a phone call from Erwin Ashenfelter about buying a distressed dealership in Spokane, Washington.
 Miller conducted difficult negotiations with banks in Washington to loan him the necessary money.
 He also had difficulty getting inventory for the new dealership as it had no dealer code and no flooring line.
 Miller offered to pay cash and had the cars ultimately bound for Spokane shipped to Murray.
 Miller quickly bought another distressed dealership in Moscow, Idaho.
 In late 1980, Miller purchased another location in Phoenix, Arizona.

 The first years in business were difficult for Miller.
 He often teetered on the edge of failure.
 His uncle ran into financial difficulties that Miller considered a threat to the dealership.
 In October 1981, Miller bought out his uncle's share in the business.
 Miller paid for this by borrowing $700,000.
 The dealerships rebounded strongly in 1983 and 1984.

 Throughout the 1980s and early 1990s, Miller acquired a number of automobile dealerships in Utah, Colorado, Arizona, and New Mexico, creating the Larry H. Miller Automotive Group.
 In 2007, Selling Power listed him as the tenth-largest U.S. automotive dealer, with 42 dealerships and sales of $13.5 million.
 Miller placed a strong emphasis on vertical integration to help his car business.
 For example, he started an advertising agency, a printing shop, and an insurance company.
 By the 1990s, Miller's reputation made financing new business ventures much easier.

 The Larry H. Miller Automotive Group sold its dealerships to Asbury Automotive in 2021 for $3.2 billion.

+In the 2000s, Miller led a successful effort to pass a law prohibiting car dealerships from doing business on consecutive weekend days.
+An effort to repeal this law failed in 2025.